Apache Kafka - K8s

 export PYTHONPATH="/var/lib/juju/agents/unit-kafka-test-app-0/charm/venv:/var/lib/juju/agents/unit-kafka-test-app-0/charm/lib"

-Once this is setup, you should be able to use the client.py script that exposes some functionality to produce and consume messages.
-You can explore the usage of the script
+Once this is set up, you can use the client.py script that exposes some functionality to produce and consume messages.
+You can explore the usage of the script:

 python3 -m charms.kafka.v0.client --help